austinrovge/austinrovge.com/README.md

-# website
+# Website
 This is a redesign of my personal site that serves as a way for me to learn ReactJS.

-SASS and ReactJS must be compiled before the webpage can be accessed.
+SASS and ReactJS must be compiled before the web page can be accessed.
 The NGINX config for react-router to work must be moved and symbolically linked.
 This is done so any unknown url can be redirected to `/` and React can take care of the routing, not the server.